gpm22/DIO/README.md

   4- Pikachu's snake game :snake: - The classical snake game using the Pikachu's colors created with HTML, CSS and JavaScript;

-  5 - Cities Querying :city_sunrise: - API Rest created with Java, Spring, and PostgreSQL for querying Brazilian cities with comparative data and calculating the distance between cities.
+  5 - Cities Querying :city_sunrise: - API Rest created with Java 8, Spring, and PostgreSQL for querying Brazilian cities with comparative data and calculating the distance between cities.